ARCHITECTURE

 THE STARTING POINT

-In many situations, this begins with a Core Scan
+In many situations, this begins with a Scan

 When the friction turns out to be structural, the work does not stop at insight.
 The system itself asks for redesign — and that is where Role & Decision Architecture begins.